Drive profitability with auto insurance telematics the way you want it

 From its inception in 2016, Arity aims to make transportation smarter, safer, and more useful for everyone.
 To achieve this goal, Arity has been collecting and analyzing driving behavior data from a variety of sources to create a deeper understanding of how people move.
 To date, Arity has achieved the following industry-leading distinctions:

-- Provides actual driving behavior data on tens of millions of U.S. drivers.
+- We provide actual driving behavior data on tens of millions of U.S. drivers

 With industry-leading privacy practices by Arity, those who have opted in to share their driving data with us can rest assured knowing their information is being carefully protected with the same care as credit and other sensitive information.

 Regardless of your level of expertise with telematics, Arity has a full suite of solutions along with dedicated technical experts to enable any insurance carriers to identify and quantify risky driving behavior.
 From our off-the-shelf insurance telematics solution Routely® that can also be custom-branded to our driving engine SDK that can be embedded in your flagship mobile app to capture driving behavior in real time.

 However, our latest innovation, Arity IQ℠, is a game changer – a real-time risk assessment tool that exceeds all the listed considerations: It’s quick to implement, it’s quick for customers to adopt, and it gives carriers instant access to actual driving risk data on tens of millions of U.S. drivers at time of quote.
 With it, you can leverage telematics data at scale to improve the sophistication of your pricing model and, most importantly, improve profitability and grow your business.